uensalo/gin/README.md

 exit();
 ```

-### `fmd decode walks`
+### `gin decode walks`

-Similarly to the output of `fmd query find`, the output of `fmd decode walks` is organised into blocks of string lines and tabbed lines, but flags don't change the output.
+Similarly to the output of `gin query find`, the output of `gin decode walks` is organised into blocks of string lines and tabbed lines, but flags don't change the output.

 Every block starts with a string query (e.g., `CCGTAAAGC`), followed by zero or more tabbed lines.
 Each tabbed line belonging to a string query block has the following syntax.